Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Sigstore is three pieces that fit together:

-• cosign: the CLI that signs and verifies artifacts (OCI images, blobs, SBOMs).
+• cosign: the CLI that signs and verifies artifacts — OCI images, blobs, SBOMs.

-• Fulcio: a certificate authority issuing short-lived certs (~10 minutes) bound to an OIDC identity — your GitHub, Google, or corporate identity provider.
+• Fulcio: a certificate authority issuing short-lived certs (~10 minutes) bound to an OIDC identity: your GitHub, Google, or corporate identity provider.

 • Rekor: an immutable transparency log where signatures are recorded with audited timestamps.

 The practical magic: you don’t manage persistent private keys.
-You sign with an identity (OIDC), get an ephemeral cert, sign, the cert expires, and the Rekor entry remains for anyone to verify later.
+You sign with an OIDC identity, get an ephemeral cert, sign, the cert expires, and the Rekor entry remains for anyone to verify later.
+This keyless model eliminates the biggest source of signing incidents: compromised or lost keys.

 Signing an OCI Image